Lightstreamer/Lightstreamer-example-StockList-client-dde/README.md

 For more information regarding the JDDE libraries that enables this application to communicate over DDE to Excel, go to [http://jdde.pretty-tools.com/](http://jdde.pretty-tools.com/).
 For more information regarding Eclipse and how to run it, please go to [http://www.eclipse.org](http://www.eclipse.org), just download the latest version in its "classic" package.

 <i>NOTE: You may also use the sources included in this project with another IDE or without any IDE but such approach is not covered in this readme.
-In any case you always need the JDDE libraries.</i>
+In any case, you always need the JDDE libraries.</i>

-Obviously you also need to have the Lightstreamer server installed somewhere.
+Obviously, you also need to have the Lightstreamer server installed somewhere.
 If you don't have it, go download it here: http://www.lightstreamer.com/download.htm and follow the instructions in the package to install it.
 However, this release points to our demo Lightstreamer server, so if you just want to see how the application works, you can skip this step.

-From your Lightstreamer installation extract the files included in the `Lightstreamer/DOCS-SDKs/sdk_client_java_se/lib` folder and copy them into the `lib/` folder of this project.<br>
+From your Lightstreamer installation, extract the files included in the `Lightstreamer/DOCS-SDKs/sdk_client_java_se/lib` folder and copy them into the `lib/` folder of this project.<br>
 You're now ready to import the project into Eclipse.

-From Eclipse, to compile and run the application right-click on the project in the Package Explorer and click Run As -> Java Application.
+From Eclipse, to compile and run the application, right-click on the project in the Package Explorer and click Run As -> Java Application.
 At this point, your Lightstreamer Client & DDE Server demo is compiled and executed.
 Just click "Start Lightstreamer" to make the application connect to the configured Lightstreamer Push Server, then click on "Copy Excel data to clipboard", open a new Excel spreadsheet, right click on a cell and click "Paste".
-At this point, Excel will establish a hotlink to this demo application, which is at the same time streaming real-time data to it.
+At this point, Excel will establish a hotlink to this demo application, which is simultaneously streaming real-time data to it.
-Alternatively you can use a launch script like this:
+Alternatively, you can use a launch script like this:
 ```cmd
 @echo off